DarrellWijaya/Portofolio/README.md

 👋 Hi, I’m @DarrellWijaya
 👀 I’m interested in editing and coding
 🌱 I’m currently learning coding
-💞️ I’m looking to collaborate on google
+💞️ I’m looking to collaborate on your company
 📫 How to reach me 0895334117604 (WhatsApp),darrell_bw (instagram)